tholman/intense-images/readme.md

 #### HTML

-There aren't many restrictions for the `html` elements you want to use to activate the Intense image viewer, the one manditory attribute is either a `src` or a `data-image`, which needs to point to an image file.
+There aren't many restrictions for the `html` elements you want to use to activate the Intense image viewer, the one mandatory attribute is either a `src` or a `data-image`, which needs to point to an image file.
 You can use `data-image` if you want to load in a different version of the image to the original source (higher resolution, for example).

 ```html
 <img src="./img/awesome-source.jpg" />